Overview

 currencies through forward exchange contracts.
 Changes in currency exchange rates

-and gains and losses realized on the sale of investments.
-An increase in the strength
+gains and losses realized on the sale of investments.
+An increase in the strength of the

 investments to decline.
 Some foreign currencies are particularly volatile.
 Foreign